 From glamorous hotels to tiny basement guest rooms, accommodation in Paris runs the gamut.
 Regardless of where you stay, avoid making last-minute reservations, as prices will be higher, and few quality mid-range places will be available.

 Personally, I think the Marais is the best neighborhood to stay in Paris.
 It’s fairly central, extremely charming, and full of flats for rent.
-We found an amazing Airbnb accommodation in the Marais, and you can use this affiliate link to get a £25 discount on your own perfect Parisian flat!
+We found this amazing Airbnb accommodation in the heart of le Marais, with the district’s best shops and restaurants right around the corner.

 Montmartre is another gorgeous neighborhood and has more affordable places to stay.
-We stayed here during our 2nd trip to Paris, and it was the perfect balance of quiet and fun.
+We stayed in this magical Parisian flat with a view of Sacre Coeur during our 2nd trip to Paris, and it was the perfect balance of quiet and fun.

 The Best Time to do This 4 Day Paris Itinerary